 Sussex County: Although the largest in size of the three counties, this is the most rural.
 All the same, Sussex County has seen a 25% population increase in the last decade.
 It seems the word is out about the beautiful beaches and rolling hills.
 The pristine sands of Rehoboth Beach, Bethany Beach and Dewey Beach are mid-Atlantic tourist hot spots.
 However, Sussex County beaches are also a great place to live, and finding three-bedroom houses for rent near the sound of crashing waves is not impossible.

-Apartment List has released results for Delaware from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Delaware’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Delaware include the following:

 - Delaware renters gave their state a B overall.